Kindly note that we are not accepting Depakote cases at this time.

 - Spina Bifida

 - Undescended testes

 The disorders and birth injuries that can be caused by Depakote often require lifelong medical care, and may even cause wrongful death.
 If you are unsure whether you have grounds for a Depakote lawsuit, seek counsel from an experienced attorney.

-CONTACT THE DEPAKOTE LAWYERS AT O’CONNOR, ACCIANI & LEVY
+CONTACT THE CINCINNATI DEPAKOTE ATTORNEYS AT O’CONNOR, ACCIANI & LEVY

 The costs for long-term care, financially and emotionally, are overwhelming to a family.
-If you believe you or your loved one has been diagnosed with one of these disorders because of the use of Depakote, a Depakote lawyer from O’Connor, Acciani & Levy can help.
+If you believe you or your loved one has been diagnosed with one of these disorders because of the use of this medication, a Cincinnati Depakote lawyer from O’Connor, Acciani & Levy can help.

 We have the resources to fully investigate your case, and we have the passion and dedication to defend your rights against the manufacturers of dangerous prescription drugs like Depakote.